 Worldly recognized for its wines and beautiful scenery, Douro's quiet country living has a strong appeal to those looking to escape the hectic city life.
 The river forms the backbone of the valley named after it, winding from the Spanish border to the sea.
 On the bordering slopes, vineyard terraces and rows were artfully carved into the land like steps, spotted here and there by century-old manors, among them the beautiful Six Senses Douro Valley.

 The restaurant offers a range of indoor and outdoor dining options, including a chef’s table where you can join a small group at a meal that is prepared and hosted by the chef, right before your eyes.
-The pool has amazing surroundings - vineyards and river galore - but the spa steals the show here with an intimate yet luscious experience.
+The pool has amazing surroundings - vineyards and river galore - but the spa steals the show here with an intimate yet luxurious experience for those who love the finest Food & Wine vacations.
 This is the Six Senses, after all.

 And no trip to the Douro Valley would be complete without some time on the water.
 The journey upriver is one of the most scenic routes in the world.
 River cruises can last from an hour to one or more days, with or without meals and vineyard visits, and are a delightful way to enjoy the landscape.
 On board of a private sailing boat with a picnic on board, you'll have to time to soak up the atmosphere and take in the sights.